top of page

 These installations beside the travellator are new

-The city struggles having to deal with conforming to mainland policies (which is totally understandable), but at the same time, facing pressure to open up like the rest of the world, especially Singapore, its closest competitor.
-It is not an easy task.
-Every month, business and investor confidence in the city is diminishing.
+Hong Kong struggles to conform with the cross-border travel policies set in China (which is totally understandable).
+At the same time, the city faces the pressure to open up like the rest of the world, especially Singapore, its closest competitor.
+But like walking on a tightrope, business and investor confidence in the city is gradually diminishing over the last few years.

 But to succeed in each market independently, we need to dedicate resources specific to each country.
 Besides, to win in Southeast Asia, you can't afford to focus just on one country.
 Even the biggest and most successful startups in the region have expanded their footprint beyond their home country.
 After Indonesia, GoTo has set its sights on Singapore, Malaysia and the Philippines.
 Despite making a name of itself in Malaysia, Grab has expanded into other key markets such as Singapore, Indonesia and Vietnam.